 Every day at Rackspace, we talk to new AWS users seeking guidance on how to best take advantage of this powerful public cloud platform.

-Some of the earliest and most common questions we field from customers revolve around regions and availability zones in the AWS Global Infrastructure, both of which are foundational to understanding how to build applications on AWS.
+Some of the earliest and most common questions we field from customers revolve around regions and availability zones in the AWS global infrastructure, both of which are foundational to understanding how to build applications on AWS.

-An AWS region is a geographical location with a collection of availability zones mapped to physical data centers in that region.
+An AWS Region is a geographical location with a collection of availability zones mapped to physical data centers in that region.
 Every region is physically isolated from and independent of every other region in terms of location, power, water supply, etc.

 This level of isolation is critical for workloads with compliance and data sovereignty requirements where guarantees must be made that user data does not leave a particular geographic region.
-The presence of regions worldwide is also important for workloads that are latency-sensitive and need to be located near users in a particular geographic area.
+The presence of AWS regions worldwide is also important for workloads that are latency-sensitive and need to be located near users in a particular geographic area.

 Inside each region, you will find two or more availability zones with each zone hosted in separate data centers from another zone.
 I’ll explain more later on why having at least two zones in a region is important.